LikePhys: Evaluating Intuitive Physics Understanding in Video Diffusion Models via Likelihood Preference: Experiments

 \section{Experiments}

-We evaluate the intuitive physics understanding of pre-trained VDMs using \methodname and perform a systematic analysis to answer the following key questions: \textbf{(1)} Which models exhibit the strongest intuitive physics as measured by PPE? \textbf{(2)} How well does PPE align with human preference in physics correctness of generation? \textbf{(3)} To what extent does PPE disentangle visual appearance from intuitive physics? \textbf{(4)} What model design and inference factors influence models' intuitive physics? \textbf{(5)} Across which physics domains and laws do current models fall short?

-\textbf{Settings:} We benchmark pre-trained text-to-video diffusion models including AnimateDiff-SDv1.5/SDXL \citep{guo2023animatediff}, ModelScope/ZeroScope \citep{wang2023modelscope}, Mochi \citep{genmo2024mochi}, CogVideoX-2B/5B \citep{yang2024cogvideox}, Wan2.1-1.3B/14B \citep{wan2025}, Hunyuan T2V \citep{kong2024hunyuanvideo} and LTX \citep{HaCohen2024LTXVideo}.
+We evaluate the intuitive physics understanding of pre-trained VDMs using \methodname and perform a systematic analysis to answer the following key questions: \textbf{(1)} Which models exhibit the strongest intuitive physics as measured by PPE? \textbf{(2)} How well does PPE align with human preference in physics correctness of generation? \textbf{(3)} To what extent does PPE disentangle visual appearance from intuitive physics? \textbf{(4)} What model design and inference factors influence models' intuitive physics? \textbf{(5)} Across which physics domains and laws do current models fall short?\looseness=-1 \textbf{Settings:} We benchmark pre-trained text-to-video diffusion models including AnimateDiff-SDv1.5/SDXL \citep{guo2023animatediff}, ModelScope/ZeroScope \citep{wang2023modelscope}, Mochi \citep{genmo2024mochi}, CogVideoX-2B/5B \citep{yang2024cogvideox}, Wan2.1-1.3B/14B \citep{wan2025}, Hunyuan T2V \citep{kong2024hunyuanvideo} and LTX \citep{HaCohen2024LTXVideo}.
 To maximise performance, we adopt each model’s recommended inference settings from its official repository and resample the frame rate and spatial resolution of generated video samples to match.
 We then perform zero‐shot evaluation using the proposed \methodname protocol, measuring performance via the PPE metric defined in \cref{eq:misrank} and ranking models.
 For each physics scenario, we report the average error over all valid–invalid pairs.
-For the likelihood estimation, we use the same DDIM Euler \citep{song2020denoising} scheduler with 10 timesteps uniformly sampled through the noise scale.
+For the likelihood estimation, we use the same DDIM \citep{song2020denoising} scheduler with 10 timesteps uniformly sampled through the noise scale.
 We use a fixed prompt template for each physics scenario.
-More details of the evaluation implementation (\cref{apx:algo_protocol}), evaluation dataset construction and specification (\cref{apx:data_generation}), inference settings (\cref{apx:inference}), experiment settings (\cref{apx:experiment_settings}), additional ablation study on design factors of evaluation method (\cref{apx:ablation_design_fac}), further applicability to other intuitive physics benchmarks (\cref{apx:add_exp_res}) and visual samples (\cref{apx:visual_sample}) are provided in the appendix.
+More details of the evaluation implementation (\cref{apx:algo_protocol}), evaluation dataset construction and specification (\cref{apx:data_generation}), inference settings (\cref{apx:inference}), experiment settings (\cref{apx:experiment_settings}), further applicability to other intuitive physics benchmarks (\cref{apx:add_exp_res}) and visual samples (\cref{apx:visual_sample}) are provided in the appendix.\looseness=-1